sybrenstuvel/python-rsa/doc/usage.rst

     >>> signature = rsa.sign_hash(hash, privkey, 'SHA-1')

 In order to verify the signature, use the :py:func:`rsa.verify` function.
-This function returns True if the verification is successful:
+This function returns the name of the hash used.
+If the verification is no successful a

     >>> message = 'Go left at the blue tree'.encode()
     >>> rsa.verify(message, signature, pubkey)
-    True
+    'SHA-1'

 Modify the message, and the signature is no longer valid and a :py:class:`rsa.pkcs1.VerificationError` is thrown: